Updated on August 4th, 2023

 Why College Visit Questions Are Important

 Plus, schools usually have other information resources available.
 Booklets and brochures are the most common option.
-Additionally, many colleges have YouTube channels, allowing them to easily share videos that showcase the campus, curriculum, and student life.
+Additionally, many colleges have YouTube channels, allowing them to easily share videos that showcase the college campus, curriculum, and student life.

 With all of that information available, it wouldn’t seem like your student needs to ready any questions for a college visit.
 But that isn’t the case.
 While preparing questions to ask when touring a college doesn’t seem critical on the surface, it’s incredibly important.

 Additionally, a ‘questions to ask on a college tour’ list lets your student focus on subjects that matter most to them.
-Not only will they guarantee that they don’t overlook something critical to their decision-making process, but they also ensure they cover the same information at every college tour.
+Not only will students succeed because they guarantee that they don’t overlook something critical to their decision-making process, but they also ensure they cover the same information at every college tour.
 That way, they can fairly compare their options.

 When it comes to questions to ask when visiting colleges, the options seem nearly endless.
 However, by focusing on the right areas, your student can gather crucial details they need.
 Then, when it comes time to choose a college, they have enough information to make that decision.